Antetokounmpo leads the way, Bucks win Budenholzer’s return

 He was the NBA Coach of the Year in his second season, leading Atlanta to 60 wins and its first appearance in the Eastern Conference finals.
 When principal owner Tony Ressler bought the team and Danny Ferry was out as general manager, Budenholzer added president of basketball operations to his title, but the Hawks made three bad moves that set the organization back and precipitated the rebuild.

 Al Horford and Paul Millsap, two model team leaders, left as free agents after the Hawks decided not to trade them.
-In between those gaffes, the team signed mercurial center Dwight Howard to a three-year, $70.5 million contract and was dealt away after one ill-fit season.
+In between those gaffes, the team signed mercurial center Dwight Howard to a three-year, $70.5 million contract and dealt him away after one ill-fit season.

 Budenholzer said he loves his job with the Bucks and wishes the Hawks well.